Dharruk, New South Wales

 Dharruk (/dærʌk/) is a suburb of Sydney, in the state of New South Wales, Australia.
 It is located 46 kilometres west of the Sydney central business district, in the local government area of the City of Blacktown and is part of the Greater Western Sydney region.

 Dharruk is chiefly a residential suburb with almost no industry or commercial activity.
-The only other significant activity in the suburb is education, with the Mount Druitt campus of Chifley College and Dawson Public School occupying much of the suburb.
+The only other significant activity is education, with the Mount Druitt campus of Chifley College and Dawson Public School located in the suburb.
 The boundaries of Dharruk are defined by Carlisle Avenue to the east, Popondetta Road to the west, Jersey Road to the north and Woodstock Avenue to the south.

 History

 Dharruk is derived from the name of the Darug people, an Aboriginal tribe associated with the area west of Sydney.